SASTRA-iGEM2019/ReactionKineticsModelling/README.md

 * Initial_CLSB_model.m :
 Simulation inspired by the "initial model" in [iGEM CLSB-UK](http://2017.igem.org/Team:CLSB-UK/Model#) (2017).
 Describes first-generation toehold switch kinetics on miRNA binding.
-  - `Input`: Concentrations of the closed toehold switch and miRNA
+  - `Input`: Concentrations of the closed toehold switch and trigger miRNA
-  - `Output`: Concentration of opened toehold switches upon binding to trigger miRNA
+  - `Output`: Concentration of gated toehold switches
 * Final_CLSB_model.m :
 Simulation extending the 'initial model' above and inspired by the "final model" described in [iGEM CLSB-UK](http://2017.igem.org/Team:CLSB-UK/Model#) (2017).
 Includes the upstream transcription of the closed toehold switch and the downstream translation of green fluorescent protein (GFP) from the open toehold switch.
   - `Input`: Concentrations of toehold DNA and miRNA